shaneilrose2/catseye/README.md

 ## Notes

 I had such a busy week and so I had less time to dedicate to the app.
-The only difficulty I encountered was the initial stages of getting the API to communicate with the front end.
+The only real difficulty I encountered was the initial stages of getting the API to communicate with the front end.
+Currently, the banned attributes render for around half a second before it realises it is on the banned list and displays a different cat, so I will work on a more effective way to handle that aspect of the app.

 ## License